 - It’s both an art and science to lead change and implement major initiatives with speed and quality.

-Every project and every organization is different, as a result, at Mantrax we customize strategy for each project.
-The following go-to principles have served our team well to ensure projects are set up for success from the start, to help on time delivery and to manage success expectations.
+Every project and every organization is different, as a result, at Mantrax we customize a strategy for each project.
+The following go-to principles have served our team well to ensure projects are set up for success from the start, to help with on-time delivery, and to manage success expectations.

 #1 Project Sponsorship

-The majority of the time, a project is approved at a high-level; however, the devil is in the details.
-It is important to assess stakeholder buy-in and whether there are any major competing priorities at the start of the project.
-A project sponsorship assessment will help clarify the leadership's view on the project’s priority relative to other fiscal, department-specific, or company-wide initiatives.
+The majority of the time, a project is approved at a high level; however, the devil is in the details.
+It’s important to assess stakeholder buy-in and whether there are any major competing priorities at the start of the project.
+A project sponsorship assessment will help clarify the leadership’s view on the project’s priority relative to other fiscal, department-specific, or company-wide initiatives.
 The evaluation will also highlight change management areas that require consideration.
 Some examples of questions to review during project sponsorship assessment:

 - Is there a leadership buy-in across business units, departments, or geographical regions?